-According to the TSS of [ST]d, the TOE performs Whitelisting of firmware files while booting.
+According to the FPT_TST_EXT.1 (TSF testing) TSS of [ST] section 7.1.1 "TOE SFR compliance rationale", the TOE performs Whitelisting of firmware files while booting.
 If any of the files fail the integrity check, the TOE reboots and the BIOS will hold on boot with an error message displayed on the Control Panel UI.

-[CCECG] chapter 6 Operational guidance section Whitelisting provides relevant guidance for FTP_TST_EXT.1.
+[CCECG] chapter 6 "Operational guidance" section "Whitelisting" provides relevant guidance for FTP TST EXT.1.
 It states the following:

 - The HCD contains TSF testing functionality called Whitelisting to help ensure only authentic, known-good firmware files that have not been tampered with are loaded into memory. - The TOE supports dm-verity to protect the integrity of the SquashFS file system firmware images.
 On each boot, the TOE verifies the digital signature of the dm-verity hash tree corresponding to a SquashFS file system image using RSA-2048 with SHA2-256.
-During operation, the TOE verifies the integrity of a file system block before loading it into memory. - If the digital signature verification fails, or the integrity check of a file system block fails, Whitelisting will reboot the HCD, and the Basic Input/Output System (BIOS) will hold on boot with an error message displayed on the Control Panel UI. - If the digital signature verification fails, or the integrity check of a file system block fails, a 33.08.19 or 33.05.19 Whitelisting error code is generated to report the security event. - Whitelisting errors are described in Table 6-2 "EWS event log entries for Whitelisting errors and solutions" and Table 6-3 "Control panel error codes and messages for Whitelisting errors and solutions" of [CCECG] d. - If any of the Whitelisting errors seen on the control panel screen, the administrator must perform a partial clean as described in subsection Perform a partial clean [CCECG] . - If the printer does not reboot to a ready state, reinstall the CC certified TOE firmware from the preboot menu using a USB thumb-drive.
+During operation, the TOE verifies the integrity of a file system block before loading it into memory. - If the digital signature verification fails, or the integrity check of a file system block fails, Whitelisting will reboot the HCD, and the Basic Input/Output System (BIOS) will hold on boot with an error message displayed on the Control Panel UI. - If the digital signature verification fails, or the integrity check of a file system block fails, a 33.08.19 or 33.05.19 Whitelisting error code is generated to report the security event. - Whitelisting errors are described in Table 6-2 "EWS event log entries for Whitelisting errors and solutions" and Table 6-3 "Control panel error codes and messages for Whitelisting errors and solutions" of [CCECG]. - If any of the Whitelisting errors seen on the control panel screen, the administrator must perform a partial clean as described in subsection "Perform a partial clean" [CCECG]d. - If the printer does not reboot to a ready state, reinstall the CC certified TOE firmware from the preboot menu using a USB thumb-drive.
 For steps to reinstall the CC certified TOE firmware from the preboot menu using a USB thumb-drive, see the Reinstall CC certified TOE firmware from preboot menu section.